With these simple tricks, you will want to wear sandals every day of the year whether it's warm or cold outside.

-The properties of an aromatic herb such as chamomile use it in an effective solution to end different sensations of discomfort.
+The property of an aromatic herb such as chamomile is an effective solution to end different sensations of discomfort.
 Beyond the symptoms of poor digestion, this natural alternative can be applied to the feet.
 It is an option to fight corn.

 Aloe Vera on calluses:

 Aloe Vera is one of the plants with the most benefits for the skin.
 Although there are many ways to get 'its juice', whether you have a plant at home or if you have bottled natural gel, it can be used in these areas of the body.